GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models

 \subsection{Large-language Models as Prompt Optimizers}

 \subsecvb Some approaches propose employing LLMs (in an agentic workflow) to search for the optimal prompt for the downstream task.
 OPRO~\citep{llm-opt-nlp} coins the term ``LLMs as Optimizers'' and proposes iteratively discovering solutions (prompts) for natural language tasks by employing an LLM in a feedback loop.
 Similarly,~\citet{llm-opt} proposes to find suitable prompts for dual-encoder VLMs (\eg~CLIP) by iteratively prompting an LLM.
-Our~\method also proposes to discover suitable prompts for VLMs but differs from~\citet{llm-opt} in the sense that we are employing a meta-prompt that captures long-range dependencies by tapping into the history-buffer of the in-context examples and employs task-specific knowledge that helps to obtain prompts better suited for the downstream task.
-Furthermore, we propose a new method for steering the LLM generation (through embedding space guidance) towards the responses that are more suitable for downstream VLMs.
-Powered by a suitable meta-prompt and the guidance scheme, our~\method discovers solutions which help to enhance visual tasks for both the dual-encoder and encoder-decoder models.
+Our~\method also proposes to discover suitable prompts for VLMs but differs from~\citet{llm-opt} in the sense that we are employing a prompt that captures long-range dependencies by tapping into the history-buffer of the in-context examples and exploiting task-specific knowledge that helps to obtain prompts better suited for the downstream task.
+Furthermore, inspired by~\citep{actadd, proxytuning, todd2023function} we propose a novel method for steering the LLM generation (through embedding space guidance) towards the text responses that are more suitable for downstream VLMs.
+Our \method -- powered by a carefully tailored LLM prompt and the guidance scheme discovers highly effective solutions that help to enhance visual tasks for both the dual-encoder and encoder-decoder models.

 \secv